F5Networks/f5-icontrol-rest-python/README.md

 See [Contributing](CONTRIBUTING.md)

 ## Build
-To make a py-pi package run:
+To make a PyPI package...
 ```bash
 python setup.py sdist
 ```

 ## Test
-All code must have passing [pytest](http://pytest.org) unit tests prior to submitting a pull request.
-In addition there should be a set of functional tests that are written to use a real BIG-IP device for testing.
-Below is information on how to run our various tests.
+Before you open a pull request, your code must have passing [pytest](http://pytest.org) unit tests.
+In addition, you should include a set of functional tests written to use a real BIG-IP device for testing.
+Information on how to run our set of tests is included below.

 #### Unit Tests
 We use pytest for our unit tests
-1. If you haven't already install the required test packages and the requirements.txt in your virtual environment.
+1. If you haven't already, install the required test packages and the requirements.txt in your virtual environment.
 ```shell
 $ pip install hacking pytest pytest-cov
 $ pip install -r requirements.txt